- Homes Guarantee

 REIMAGINED COMMUNITY SAFETY

-- Reallocate the remaining public safety budget towards investing in resources that prevent crime such as family counseling, restorative justice programs, community-led crisis response programs, gang prevention/intervention/recovery without armed responses, and domestic violence prevention/intervention/recovery.
+- Divide public safety into departments that will assist crime prevention such as, family counseling, restorative justice programs, community-led crisis response programs, gang prevention/intervention/recovery without armed responses, and domestic violence prevention/intervention/recovery.
+Begin training public safety officers going forward to fill these needs.

 UNIVERSAL AID AND CRISIS MANAGEMENT